Taiwan–Ukraine relations

 Taiwan–Ukraine relations refer to the international relations between Taiwan and Ukraine.
 Bilateral relations after Ukraine's independence began in 1992.

 Taiwan has no representative office in Ukraine.
-The consulate issues are handled via the representative office located in Moscow.
-But this authority has been temporarily transferred to Taipei representative office in Warsaw on 26 February 2022 due to the outbreak of the Russian invasion of Ukraine.
+The consulate issues were handled via the representative office located in Moscow.
+But this authority has been transferred to Taipei representative office in Warsaw on 26 February 2022 due to the outbreak of the Russian invasion of Ukraine.